ezsystems/commerce-documentation/docs/guide/basket/basket_features/storing_parts_of_the_product_in_the_basket_line.md

     By default, all base attributes are set in the configuration and the dataMap attributes are empty.

-    You can override this configuration, but make sure you have specified at least all required base attributes, otherwise it is not possible to create a new `CatalogElement` from the serialized version.
+    You can override this configuration, but make sure all required base attributes are specified, otherwise it is not possible to create a new `CatalogElement` from the serialized version.

 !!! tip

-    Also make sure that the attributes you have specified are either simple datatypes (int, float, boolean, string, array) or instances of [FieldInterface](../../../api/fields_for_ecommerce_data/fields_for_ecommerce_data.md).
+    Also make sure that the attributes you specify are either simple datatypes (int, float, boolean, string, array) or instances of [FieldInterface](../../../api/fields_for_ecommerce_data/fields_for_ecommerce_data.md).

     All other objects will be ignored, because it is not possible to assure that the serializing process will work properly.

 ## CatalogElementSerializationListener

-To store the `CatalogElement` in the basket line the Doctrine listener is used.
+The `CatalogElement` is stored in the basket line using the Doctrine listener.
 This listener uses the serialize service.

 !!! note